Thread Count Guide: Down Quilts, Pillows & Mattress Toppers. graphic of lower thread count vs higher thread count with pros of each side

 The Reality of Thread Count in Luxury Bedding

 One of the most common deceptions I see is the marketing of 1000 thread count shells.
 To fit that many threads into a single inch, manufacturers often use double ply yarn, where two threads are twisted together.
 This is a trick; a double ply 1000 thread count is effectively a 500 thread count fabric that is twice as heavy and significantly less breathable.
 For a duck down quilt or a goose down pillow to perform at its peak, the fabric must be light.
 If the shell is too heavy, it compresses the down, preventing it from reaching its full loft and thermal efficiency.
+The reality is a 1000 tread count will be heavier, more thread more weight.
+What changes in down products is the quality of the cotton rather than the thread count.
+A thread count in down bedding above 400 becomes counter productive.

 Technical Performance: 266 vs 380 Thread Count